awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 1. **Resource\-based policies** – If the requested resource has a resource\-based policy that allows the principal entity to perform the requested action, then the code returns a final decision of **Allow**\.
 If there is no resource\-based policy, or if the policy does not include an `Allow` statement, then the code continues\.
 **Note**
-This logic behaves differently if you specify the ARN of an IAM role or user as the principal of the resource\-based policy, and then someone uses a session policy to create a temporary session for that role or federated user\.
+This logic can behave differently if you specify the ARN of an IAM role or user as the principal of the resource\-based policy\.
+Someone can use session policies to create a temporary credential session for that role or federated user\.
+In that case, the effective permissions for the session might not exceed those allowed by the identity\-based policy of the user or role\.
 For more information, see [Session Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_session)\.

 1. **IAM permissions boundaries** – The enforcement code then checks whether the IAM entity that is used by the principal has a permissions boundary\.
 If the policy that is used to set the permissions boundary does not allow the requested action, then the request is implicitly denied\.
 The code returns a final decision of **Deny**\.
 If there is no permissions boundary, or if the permissions boundary allows the requested action, the code continues\.